kouklinaa/Term-extraction/README.md

 ## About

-The global purpose of this project is to :
+The global purpose of the project is to :
 * Create semantic annotations of Plant Health Bulletins
-* Enhance terminology coverage of agricultural resources
+* Enhance terminology coverage of semantic resources
-* Modelize the results with Web Annotation Data Model (W3C)
+* Modelize the results with a Web Annotation Data Model (W3C)

-The bulletins are transformed from their initial format (pdf) into a textual format (html) in order to facilitate their textual preprocessing.
-They are also divided into different corpora by : types of mentioned crops (vines, legumes, etc.), method of their selection (manual or random).
+The bulletins have been transformed from their initial format (pdf) into a textual format (html) in order to facilitate their textual preprocessing.
+They have also been divided into different corpora by : types of mentioned crops (vines, legumes, etc.), method of their selection (manual or random).

 ## Getting Started

-The semantic annotation is made by the AlvisNLP engine (*Bibliome*).
+The semantic annotation is made by AlvisNLP engine (*Bibliome*).
 It consists in projecting the terminological part of semantic resources onto the textual version of the bulletins.

 ### Prerequisites

-In order to use the annotation plans, you will need to install the following tools :
+In order to use the semantic annotation plans, you will need to install the following tools :
 * AlvisNLP engine
 * TreeTagger (+ French.par)
 * YaTeA